cst/cst/README.md

 ### Node

 `Node` extends `Element`.
-Nodes are "AST part of CST".
-If you drop everything but Nodes from this `CST`, you will get pure `AST` from the Node structure.
-So it is fair to say that Nodes provide `AST` logic for `CST`.
-Right now only Nodes can contain children.
+The Nodes are the "AST part of a CST".
+If you drop everything but Nodes from a `CST`, you will get a pure `AST` from the Node structure.
+So it is fair to say that Nodes provide the `AST` logic for a `CST`.
+Currently only Nodes can contain children.

-For Nodes property `isNode` always return `true`.
+The Node property `isNode` always returns `true`.

 ### Token

 `Token` extends `Element`.
-Tokens in the tree are the purpose of `CST`.
-By manipulating using only tokens, we can change code formatting without any effect on the behaviour.
+The purpose of a `CST` is to have tokens in the tree.
+By only manipulating tokens, we can change code formatting without any effect on the behaviour.

-For Tokens property `isToken` always return `true`.
+The Token property `isToken` always returns `true`.